Skip to main content

 Almost any wireless access point can become a Linkr hotspot:

-• Home router: share your guest network while keeping your main network private
+• Home Wi-Fi: share your guest network while keeping your main network private

-• Mobile hotspot: share your phone’s cellular connection
+• Mobile data: share your phone’s cellular connection

 The requirement is simple: if it provides wireless internet access and you control it, you can share it.